charlescifuentes/charles-developer/README.md

   </a>
 </p>
 <h1 align="center">
-  Portfolio Website developed with WordPress as a Headless CMS and Gatsby.js and GraphQl as Frontend
+  Portfolio Website developed with WordPress as a Headless CMS and Gatsby.js with GraphQl as Frontend
 </h1>

 ## 🚀 Details